Fact sheet on adolescent health

 - Adolescents who become pregnant should be provided with quality antenatal care and skilled birth attendance.
 Where permitted by law, those adolescents who opt to terminate their pregnancies should have access to safe abortion.

-- Overall the prevalence of HIV is generally low (0.1% or below) in most countries of the Region but a trend towards feminization of the epidemic is observed in some countries.
-For example, in the Lao People’s Democratic Republic, the HIV prevalence rate for young men was 0.1% as of 2009 while the comparable rate for young women was 0.2%.
+- Overall the prevalence of HIV is generally low in most countries of the Region but a trend towards feminization of the epidemic is observed in some countries.
+In 2012, an estimated 690,000 young people were living with HIV (among which 46% are female) in Asia and the Pacificiii.
+Globally, young women aged 15-24, have HIV infection rates twice as high as in young men.

 - In Viet Nam, as in many developing countries, HIV/AIDS is particularly prevalent among young people.
-Recent statistics on the distribution of HIV cases by age group indicate that the proportion of cases among young people less than 20 years of age has increased dramatically – from 2.8 percent in 1995 to about 10 percent in 1999–2000.
+More than one-half of all reported HIV cases are among young people ages 20 to29iv.

 - Young people need to know how to protect themselves and have the means to do so.
 This includes condoms to prevent sexual transmission of the virus and clean needles and syringes for those who inject drugs.